erdutku/R_Project/README.md

 ## This document includes R project.

-#### 1) German Credit Dataset is downloaded on Kaggle website which sets Logictic Regression modelling.
+#### 1) German Credit Dataset is downloaded on Kaggle website which sets Logistic Regression modelling.